What is an “army ant”?

 Definitions of a few terms.

 Foraging.
-The search for food (all the behaviors that lead up to first locating a food item), as distinguished from harvesting food.
-An individual searching for food is a “forager.”
+The search for food (i.e., all the movements leading up to initially discovering a food item), as distinguished from subsequently harvesting or retrieving that food.
+An individual actively searching for food is a “forager.”

 Group foraging.
 See mass foraging.

 Group predation.
-I follow what I interpret to be the usage of most researchers, and use the term to describe any situation where multiple individuals work jointly to forage, harvest, or retrieve a live prey item.
-This term comes up most often for prey that is difficult to catch because of its large size or vigorous defenses.
+I follow what I interpret to be the usage of most researchers, and use the term to describe any situation where multiple individuals work jointly to forage, harvest, OR retrieve a live prey item.
+The phrase comes up most often for prey that is difficult to catch because of its large size or vigorous defenses.

 Group transport.
-Carrying of a food item by multiple individuals.
+The retrieval of a food item by multiple individuals.

-Harvesting describes all the steps that ensue outside the nest after a successful bout of foraging—that is, after food is found.
-These include such behavior as recruitment of assistance to the food, killing prey, dissecting food into pieces, and transporting those pieces to the nest (whether by single individuals or by group transport).
+Harvesting describes all the steps that ensue outside the nest after a successful bout of foraging—that is, after food has been located.
+These include such behavior as recruitment of assistance to the food, killing prey, dissecting the food into pieces, and transporting those pieces to the nest (whether done by single individuals or by group transport).

 Mass foraging.
 Multiple individuals search for food together (whether they harvest or retrieve the food together after they find it isn’t relevant: see "group predation").
 In army and marauder ants, there is a continuous stream of participating workers rather than a specific set of individuals.
 This is why I prefer the term "mass foraging" over the more widespread but misleading phrase "group foraging."

 Mass recruitment.
-The harvesting of food in which a scout recruits a stream of individuals to the site where she found the food.
+The harvesting of food in which a scout recruits a stream of individuals to the site where she found that food.

 Scout.
 An ant that forages on her own but recruits assistance when she finds food she cannot handle on her own.